13 Colorants For Bath Bombs – Best Of 2023 With Reviews

 Are bath bomb colorants safe to use?

 Yes, bath bomb colorants are safe to use.
-But make sure to clean your body well after using bath bombs to remove coloring substances, chemicals, or glitter from your skin.
+But make sure to clean your body well after using bath bombs to remove coloring substances, chemicals, or sparkling glitter from your skin.

 Is mica powder safe for bath bombs?